doublesymmetry/react-native-track-player/docs/docs/v4-migration.md

 - On iOS, the pitch algorithm now defaults to `timeDomain` instead of `lowQualityZeroLatency`.
 The latter has been deprecated by Apple and has known issues on iOS 17.

+### Swift Compatibility

+In order to support iOS 12 (12.4 still officially supported by react-native), make SwiftUI optional.

+In XCode add "-weak_framework" and "SwiftUI" to the "Other Linker Flags" build settings.

 ### Hook Behavior Updates

 The [`usePlaybackState()`](./api/hooks.md##useplaybackstate) hook now initially returns `{ state: undefined }` before it has finished retrieving the current state.
 It previously returned [`State.None`](./api/constants/state.md), indicating no track loaded.